Doctors in West Bank village blame three deaths on Israeli curfew

 ZURIF, West Bank (AP) _ Doctors and residents in this Palestinian village say three villagers died after soldiers enforcing a strict Israeli army curfew barred critically ill patients from reaching hospitals.

-The army said soldiers at roadblocks ringing this village of 15,000 residents have orders to let medical emergencies pass, and denied there was a link between the army restrictions and the three deaths.
+The army says soldiers at roadblocks ringing the village have orders to let medical emergencies pass, and denied the three deaths were linked to the army restrictions.

-Zurif has been under curfew since March 21 when a Zurif resident and member in the Muslim militant group Hamas detonated a bomb in a Tel Aviv cafe, killing himself and three Israeli women.
-The Shin Bet security service later uncovered a Hamas cell in Zurif that had killed 11 Israelis.
+Zurif has been under curfew since March 21, when a Zurif resident and member of the Muslim militant group Hamas detonated a bomb in a Tel Aviv cafe, killing himself and three Israeli women.
+The Shin Bet security service later uncovered a Hamas cell in Zurif that had killed a total of 11 Israelis.

 The three deaths have embittered the villagers.

 Mohammed Kadi, 61, said his 80-year-old mother collapsed Friday after a tear gas canister, fired by Israeli troops trying to disperse rioters, landed near her porch where she was sitting.

 Kadi said he tried to take his mother to a hospital but was turned away at an Israeli army checkpoint, one of several ringing the village.
 Kadi tried a back road, but his mother died on the way.

 In another case, Afrikia Abu Reis, nine months pregnant, called a Hebron maternity clinic because she couldn’t feel her fetus moving.
 Doctors told her to come in immediately, but Abu Reis said soldiers at the checkpoint would not let her pass.